United Kingdom

 Voltage

-12/24 V. Lamps with the possibility of using in both types of on-board networks — both cars and trucks.
-Such versatility is found mainly among LED models, as well as in some varieties of xenon (see "Type"): these types of lamps are equipped with control circuits in which automatic adjustment to the voltage of the on-board network can be provided.
+12/24 V. Lamps with the possibility of use in both types of on-board networks - both passenger cars and trucks.
+This versatility is found mainly among LED models, as well as in some types of xenon (see “Type”): these types of lamps are equipped with control circuits that can automatically adjust to the on-board network voltage.

-— 85 V. Value found in models with a xenon principle of operation (see "Type").
-In this case, it means the voltage supplied to the lamp from the ignition unit (see below); the ignition unit itself is connected to the on-board network and is usually designed for 12 V. Data on the operating voltage of the lamp itself may be needed if you need to separately select the ignition unit for it.
+— 85 V. Value found in models with xenon operating principle (see “Type”).
+In this case, we mean the voltage supplied to the lamp from the ignition unit (see below); the ignition unit itself is connected to the on-board network and is usually designed for 12 V. Data on the operating voltage of the lamp itself may be needed if you need to select a separate ignition unit for it.

 Colour temperature